NinjaOrion/ExoBot/README.md

 ## Running

-you will need to include an auth.json file with token and prefix and change the variables.
+you will need to include an auth.json file with token and prefix and set variables.
 My Bot is running with Heroku.
 ```javascript
 {
 "token": "TOKEN",